 We have carried our trusty travel clothesline and rubber plug with us for over 20 years.
 Again, probably depends what sort of traveller you are!
 When you are travelling on a budget, doing the laundry yourself is a good money saver.

 The clothesline is versatile and can be strung up almost anywhere.
 Matt is particularly good at finding creative ways to string it up.
+Click here for latest prices.
 The plug comes in handy when washing clothes in a sink and washing up dishes at campgrounds.
 The kids have even used it in some showers when they feel like a mini-bath!
+Click here to get your universal plug.

 If you are travelling internationally make sure you also get a Travel Adapter or two so you can plug in your USB charger or laptop anywhere in the world.
 It would be great if the power points were the same everywhere in the world.
 Unfortunately they are not so this nifty little device is on our list of the essential things to pack when traveling.